Most articles out there are offering you a method of saving for a house deposit that involves eating two-minute noodles and not going on holidays.

-Step 4: Calculate Stamp Duty & Other Costs
+Step 4: Calculate Stamp Duty & other costs

-Good news and bad news.
+Here there is good news and bad news.

-Read More: 11 Hidden Costs of Buying a Home
+Read More: 16 Hidden Costs of Buying a Home

 Step 5: Work out your Savings Goal

-Time to put it all together.
+Now it’s time to put it all together.

-Add the deposit goal, to the stamp duty and other fees to determine your total saving goal!
+Add the deposit goal to the stamp duty and other fees to determine your total saving goal!

-In the case of the above, take $26,400 plus $3,300 to make a total savings goal of $29,700!
+In my case, it would be $26,400 plus $3,300 to make a total savings goal of $29,700!

 + Stamp Duty & Other Fees

 Now I have a total savings goal of $29,700 to get me into my first home!